 The vaccine is offered routinely to those aged 70 years with a catch up programme up to and including age 79 years.

-Table 1 presents the Shingles vaccine uptake figures for the 2018 to 2019 programme by NHS board and Scotland for those aged 70 and 76 years old with data until the end of December 2018.
+Table 1 presents the Shingles vaccine coverage figures for the 2018 to 2019 programme by NHS board and Scotland for those aged 70 and 76 years old with data until the end August 2019, which is the end of the season.